travis-ci/docs-travis-ci-com/user/deployment/codedeploy.md

       - ./after_deploy_2.sh
 {% endhighlight %}

+### Running commands before and after deploy

+Sometimes you want to run commands before or after deploying.
+You can use the `before_deploy` and `after_deploy` stages for this.
+These will only be triggered if Travis CI is actually deploying.

+{% highlight yaml %}
+before_deploy: "echo 'ready?'"
+deploy:
+  ..
+after_deploy:
+  - ./after_deploy_1.sh
+  - ./after_deploy_2.sh
+{% endhighlight %}

 ### AWS region to deploy to

 You can explicitly specify the AWS region to deploy to with the **region** option: